stat545ubc-2023/collaborative-team20/TEAMWORK-2.md

 The Repository

    - [x] contains troubleshooting-2.Rmd file
-   - [x] all 11 errors fixed are fixed the troubleshooting-2.Rmd file
+   - [x] eleven errors that have been fixed and documented in the troubleshooting-2.Rmd file
    - [x] contains troubleshooting-2.md that is up-to-date with its Rmd source

 **Exercise 2: README file and tidy repo** ? ✅ @andrasszeitz